andrewtaiye/tap/README.md

 ## Database Structure

-The TAP utilises Postgres as the database framework.
-The tables and relationship is displayed below.
+The TAP utilises Postgres as its relational database management system.
+The tables and relationships are displayed below.

-`**Database:** tap`
+`Database: tap`

 ### Tables